 The details of what followed during the students' clash with the police vary…

 The report the Mexican attorney general released said that the kidnapped students' bodies had been burned to ashes in a nearby town by the local drug cartel.
-Yet, following a six-month investigation, team of experts from the Inter-American Commission on Human Rights (IAHCR) released their final report on Sunday, September 6, refuting the Mexican government's explanation.
+Yet, following a six-month investigation, a team of experts from the Inter-American Commission on Human Rights (IAHCR) released their final report on Sunday, September 6, refuting the Mexican government's explanation.

 Now, the United Nations is calling on Mexican President Enrique Peña Nieto to take action and follow up on the recommendations made in the report.
 Also, international pressure on the Mexican government to produce an honest investigaton into the disappearances goes on.